Here’s something many home sellers may not realize: Buyers determine the price of a home, not sellers.

 A real estate agent is always going to have their clients’ interests at heart, from approximate square footage to number of bedrooms to yard size.
 But most of all, these options have to fall within their buyers’ price range.

-Once again, your home will sit on the market because neither the buyer nor their agent will want to waste their time (or commission) on a home that does not fit their needs.
+Once again, your home will sit on the market because neither the buyer nor their agent will want to waste their time (or commission) on a home that doesn’t fit their needs.

 3. The Bank Knows Better